 To get an authentic Indigenous experience visit the Museum of Northern British Columbia, housed in a cedar longhouse or the North Pacific Cannery in nearby Port Edward which tells the story of the salmon canning industry which was once central to the local community.
 Before you leave visit, Cow Bay Shopping District, with its cute colourful buildings, tasty cafes and quaint craft shops.

 On your second day visit the Khutzeymateen Grizzly Bear Sanctuary, home to the highest concentration of bears in the province.
 It’s an early morning, but worth it to witness the bears foraging along the shoreline by boat.
-Bon Voyage can pre-book this incredible experience in advance for you which operates normally May to late August on selected days of the week.
-Please check for exact dates..
+Bon Voyage can pre-book this incredible experience by air or boat in advance for you.
+This normally operates May to late August on selected days of the week. .